Joseph Moskowitz

-Joseph Moskowitz (יאָסעלע מאָשקאָװיטש, 1879 – 1954) was a Romanian-born American cimbalom player, composer, restaurant owner and recording artist in New York City during the first half of the twentieth century.
+Joseph Moskowitz (יאָסעלע מאָשקאָװיטש, 1879 – June 1954) was an American cimbalom player, composer, restaurant owner and recording artist in New York City during the first half of the twentieth century.
 A descendant of a family of klezmer musicians, he was among the most well-known American cimbalom players of his time, and had a wide repertoire which included not only Jewish music but also Romanian, classical, and ragtime music.
 He is thought to have composed over 100 cimbalom pieces which drew upon various musical influences.
 His restaurant Moskowitz & Lupowitz, on Second Avenue also became a popular destination and celebrity hangout in the 1920s and 1930s.

 Biography

 Early life

-Moskowitz was born in Galați, Romania in July 1879.
+Moskowitz was born in Galați, Romania, in July 1879.
 His father Moses Moskowitz (nicknamed Moshe Tsimbler) was a klezmer musician and cimbalom player who was Joseph's first teacher.
 Joseph learned the cimbalom as well as the violin from his father.
 Another relative, Joseph's cousin nicknamed Jonah Tsimbler (Diamant) also became a cimbalom player.
 Joseph was a childhood friend of the writer Konrad Bercovici, also born in Galați.

 As a youth, Joseph toured Hungary, Romania, Galicia, and Istanbul, and played on river boats on the Danube.
 He apparently toured and performed with Broder singer troupes as well.
 He emigrated to the United States in December 1907 with his wife Rebecca, sailing from Bremen.